Chetakk/Vrent/README.md

-#Vrent
-A renting place project which won me my first hackathon.
+Vrent is a renting place project which won me my first hackathon.